rbw/aiosnow/docs/reference/models/index.rst

 Models
 ======

-To perform API operations, an API model object must be created, either by using a :class:`~snow.Snow` factory method or by importing and instantiating the model class directly.
+To perform API operations, an API model object must be created, either via the :class:`~aiosnow.Client` factory method or by importing and instantiating the model class directly.

-Concrete models, such as those of :class:`~snow.models.table.TableModel` type, are modelled after a ServiceNow API resource.
+Concrete models, such as those of :class:`~aiosnow.models.TableModel` type, are modelled after ServiceNow API resources.

 .. toctree::